695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

   cp sdk_workspace/face_detection/Debug/face_detection.elf  sdcard/face_detection/`
  ```

 4. Copy all the files in the `sdcard` directory to a blank microSD card on your PC.
-For subsequent updates, you can skip the common directory that contains the test images and only copy over the update boot images and/or applications.

 ## Step 2:	Boot the Ultra96
 Place the micro SD card into the Ultra96 and power on the board.
 Once the board has booted, login using the following credentials: